 Whatever field of healthcare you work in, the ability to cope with change has become an important aspect of your role.
 Yet keeping abreast of clinical, organisational and administrative changes presents a logistical challenge for even the most dedicated professional.

 In years gone by staff received protected learning time to meet their continuing professional development (CPD) requirements.
-However, a recent report from the Royal College of Nursing, Investing in a Safe and Effective Workforce: Continuing professional development for nurses in the UK, showed that increased demands on the wards / clinical areas combined with limited staffing as well as cuts to CPD time and funding mean that lots of frontline staff are finding it harder than ever to meet their revalidation requirements.
+However, a report from the Royal College of Nursing, Investing in a Safe and Effective Workforce: Continuing professional development for nurses in the UK, showed that increased demands on the wards / clinical areas combined with limited staffing as well as cuts to CPD time and funding mean that lots of frontline staff are finding it harder than ever to meet their revalidation requirements.
 Consequently, the report states that ‘nursing staff are at risk of falling behind with the latest developments in medicine and practice, putting patient safety at risk’.
 The same situation is relevant to other professional groups.

 Barry Quinn a senior member of the Bart’s Health NHS Trust corporate nursing team in London has said that ‘each individual nurse must take responsibility for their professional development.’
 Whilst on paper this is certainly true, when you are exhausted from busy and demanding shifts even thinking about extra learning can seem like you have an insurmountable mountain to climb.
 So, lets break it down.